CIRCOM

 The set of valid circuit input, intermediate and output values satisfying the R1CS is actually the witness related to the input STARK proof.

-This document focuses on what CIRCOM is, its common context of implementation, and how the zkProver utilizes CIRCOM.
+This document focuses on what CIRCOM is, its common implementation context, and how the zkProver utilizes CIRCOM.

 Arithmetic circuits are mostly used as standard models for studying the complexity of computations.